We see squirrels sitting on trees, raiding the bird feeders and gardens, and digging up holes to store nuts for the winter.

 Squirrels typically nest alone unless they have their young or are caring for their litter.
 You can find squirrels nesting on tall trees, attics, and garages.
 Cleaning your gutter of nuts, acorns, and leaves is a good way to ensure squirrels stick to trees and prevent them from scampering around your garage or attic.

 During the winter season, food supplies are scarce, and weather conditions are harsh.
-So what do squirrels do during winter?
-Well, squirrels have to do a lot of preparation to ensure they survive the cold winter months.
+So, what do squirrels do during winter?
+Well, these wild animals have to do a lot of preparation to ensure they survive the cold winter months.

 Squirrels build nests all year round.
-However, during the winter, squirrels make a thicker version of their summer nests.
+However, squirrels make a thicker version of their summer nests during the winter.
 They use lots of leaves, twigs, and moss to thicken and keep their nests well-insulated.

 Squirrels tend to build more nests during the warmer seasons and stay in them during the winter to conserve their energy.
 They also build nests in different locations as a survival technique against predators.
 Squirrels also grow thicker fur to help them survive the harsh weather and retain heat from the winter sun.
 These extra thick furs give the squirrel a thick and darker appearance.

-Secondly, since there isn’t as much food during the winter months, tree squirrels create food caches during summer.
+Secondly, since there isn’t as much food during winter, tree squirrels create caches during summer.
 They store foods like berries, nuts, seeds, and insects.
 They stash food across different locations to ensure continuous supply and prevent it from being used up by other animals.

 Once the winter weather starts, they use their special memory and strong sense of smell to locate and move their food to other locations accurately.

 Also, squirrels try to eat as much as they can during the summer to store body fat.
-This body fat is known as brown fat, and it helps protect them from harsh winter weather conditions.
+This body fat, known as brown fat, helps these animals survive the harsh winter weather conditions.
 It also provides energy when the food supply is limited.

 Squirrels fall into winter rest, reducing their activities from long hours of daily activity to about 4-5 hours.
 During this period, squirrels spend their time collecting and eating their food.
 They rely on brown fat to survive for days without eating.
 If weather conditions are extreme, squirrels can spend a few days sleeping.